jp-ryuji/ts-monorepo-boilerplate/README.md

 - [Deployment](docs/deployment.md) - Deployment procedures
 - [pnpm Monorepo with Docker](docs/pnpm-docker.md) - How pnpm works with Docker
 - [Linting and Formatting](docs/linting-and-formatting.md) - Code style standards and usage

+## Code Quality

+This project uses automated code formatting and linting to ensure consistency.
+On every commit, staged files are checked with Prettier and ESLint.
+If any issues are found, the commit will be blocked until they are fixed manually.